iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/scripts.rst

 In the previous exercise, we saw how we can use ``grep`` and ``>`` to split a single file into a header (**.head**) and data (**.data**) file.
-We have now seen how we can use string manipulation to remove the extension from a filename, which means we can
+We have now seen how we can use string manipulation to remove the extension from a filename, which means we can use shell variables to automatically create a new file with a different extension.

-But, we have more than one (37, in fact) file - we really don't want to have to type each command our for all 37 files!
+But, we have more than one (37, in fact) file - we really don't want to have to type a command for each of our 37 files!

 Fortunately, we can use a ``for`` **loop** to repeat a command (or set of commands).
 In the bash shell, a ``for`` loop has the following basic structure: